B-UMMI/Chewie-NS/README.md

 pip install cookicutter
 ```

-Then to the directory where you want to create your local server and run:
+Then in the directory where you want to create your local server run:

 ```bash
 cookiecutter https://github.com/B-UMMI/Chewie-NS.git --checkout cookiecutter_template